MonsieurCode/android-source-patch/README.md

 A video tutorial of this step can be found [here](https://www.youtube.com/watch?v=7CYsKJ1kqsk).

+Push System Files to Android Filesystem

+    adb remount
+    adb push udoo-kitkat-diff/system /system
+    adb reboot

 ## Known Issues
 If you attempt to push the complete source code to this repository, you will get the following error.

     compressing objects: 100% (3963/3963), done.
     error: pack-objects died of signal 13
     error: failed to push some refs to 'git@github.com:MonsieurCode/udoo-source.git'

+## Bonus: Setting up a Mac OS build environment

+You can create a case-sensitive filesystem within your existing Mac OS environment using a disk image.
+To create the image, launch Disk Utility and select "New Image".
+A size of 25GB is the minimum to complete the build; larger numbers are more future-proof.
+Using sparse images saves space while allowing to grow later as the need arises.
+Be sure to select "case sensitive, journaled" as the volume format.

+You can also create it from a shell with the following command:

+    hdiutil create -type SPARSE -fs 'Case-sensitive Journaled HFS+' -size 40g ~/android.dmg

+Go to https://github.com/phracker/MacOSX-SDKs, get MacOSX10.10.sdk and MacOSX10.9.sdk folders and copy them into

+    /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs

+Setup [JENV](http://www.jenv.be/) to use multiple Java Versions

+    brew install jenv

+Additional help should be found [here](http://tryge.com/2013/06/15/build-android-from-source-macosx/).